 Dr. Stacy is the co-founder of Acumen Assessments and Acumen Institute.
-He is an internationally recognized provider of psychological assessment, treatment, and consultation services to licensed professionals.
-Dr. Stacy has worked in the medical field for over 20 years.
-He is a clinical and forensic psychologist.
+He is an internationally recognized provider of forensic and clinical psychological assessment, treatment, and consultation services to licensed professionals.
+Dr. Stacy has worked in the medical field for over 25 years.
 The focus of his work centers on helping his clients, mostly physicians, understand and resolve the complex emotional and ethical issues associated with boundary problems, sexual misconduct, distress and resulting disruptive behavior, professional burnout, neurocognitive problems, and substance use disorders.
 He has vast experience working with over 30 US Medical Boards, the College of Physicians and Surgeons in Canada, and Physician Health Programs throughout North America.
-In his work with Acumen Assessments, he also provides organizational consultation services to medical facilities regarding problematic interpersonal dynamics and conflicts that can ultimately lead to deficiencies in the delivery of patient care.
+In his work with Acumen Assessments, he also provides organizational consulting services to medical facilities regarding problematic interpersonal dynamics and conflicts that can ultimately lead to deficiencies in the delivery of patient care.

 Dr. Stacy completed his doctoral training at the California School of Professional Psychology and Postdoctoral Fellowship in Clinical Psychology at the Menninger Clinic.
 While at the Menninger Clinic, he served as a faculty member and consultant with the Menninger Leadership Center, providing consultation to executives within Fortune 500 companies.
 He has pursued further forensic assessment training through the American Academy of Forensic Psychology.

-Dr. Stacy has been a faculty member of the Federation of State Medical Boards and consultant regarding its policy on sexual misconduct.
+Dr. Stacy has been a faculty member of the Federation of State Medical Boards and a consultant regarding its policy on sexual misconduct.
 He has also served as a faculty member of the College of Physicians and Surgeons of Alberta.

-Dr. Stacy has been a presenter for a wide variety of audiences, including the Federation of State Physician Health Programs, the Federation of State Medical Boards, and the Kansas Bar Association.
+Dr. Stacy has been a presenter for a wide variety of audiences, including the Federation of State Physician Health Programs, the Federation of State Medical Boards, medical board retreats, and the Kansas Bar Association.
 All presentations have been on subjects related to professional mental health, clinical disorders, professionalism, sexual misconduct, well-being/self-regulation, substance abuse, ethics, and clinical-legal methods.